THE BARNES WALKER EDUCATIONAL SERIES

 For example, we discovered a property on the Manatee River whose boundary line did not extend to the river’s mean high-water mark (in this area, the river was tidally influenced).
 This property was made waterfront by applying for and obtaining a deed for the intervening land between the property and the river from the Governor and Cabinet as the TIIF.

 Second, it is possible that some prior owner’s surveyor or attorney was derelict in properly describing the west boundary of the property that adjoined the mean high-water mark of the Gulf of Mexico.
 For example, at the time of an old survey, the mean high-water mark may have been 100 feet from the east boundary of the property, so the surveyor simply described the northern and southern boundaries as extending 100 feet from the east boundary to create the west boundary, rather than creating the western boundary by having the northern and southern boundaries extend to the mean high-water mark and then running the west boundary along the mean high-water mark.
 In such a case, if accretion or reliction moves the mean high-water mark 25 feet to the west, then the mean high-water mark becomes separated from the property’s western boundary because it has been described as being only 100 feet from the property’s eastern boundary.
-As a result, the owner’s right to the additional 25-foot gap will somehow have to be documented.
+As a result, the owner may not have ownership of the additional 25-foot gap.

 7. The Danger of “Water View.”